December 3, 2012: News Corp pulls the plug on The Daily, the world’s first iPad-only newspaper, less than two years after launching the publication.

 News Corp launched the service in February 2011, and counted Apple CEO Steve Jobs among its fans and prominent cheerleaders.

 Unfortunately, it didn’t take long before problems began to emerge.
-Although it garnered more than 100,000 paying subscribers in its first year, The Daily also lost $30 million.
-Tidbits’ Adam C. Engs calculated that the paper would need to hit roughly 715,000 paid subscribers just to break even.
+Although it garnered more than 100,000 paying subscribers in its first year, The Daily lost $30 million.
+Tidbits’ Adam C. Engs calculated that the paper would need roughly 715,000 paid subscribers just to break even.